-Based on the number of shares of common stock outstanding as of September 30, 2010, upon the closing of this offering, 16,134,660 shares of common stock will be outstanding.
+Based on the number of shares of common stock outstanding as of September 30, 2010, upon the closing of this offering, 19,371,750 shares of common stock will be outstanding.
 The number of shares outstanding upon completion of this offering assumes:

-- the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock upon completion of this offering; - the exercise, on a net issuance basis, of the 2010 warrants and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise of the 2010 warrants into 353,401 shares of common stock upon completion of this offering, assuming an initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus; - the automatic conversion of the principal and accrued interest outstanding under the 2010 notes into 781,193 shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, assuming an initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on January 31, 2011; - no exercise of the underwriters' over-allotment option; and - no exercise of outstanding options or warrants, other than the 2010 warrants.
+- the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock upon completion of this offering; - the exercise, on a net issuance basis, of the 2010 warrants and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise of the 2010 warrants into 107,246 shares of common stock upon completion of this offering, based on the expected initial public offering price of \$5.00 per share; - the automatic conversion of the principal and accrued interest outstanding under the 2010 notes into 2,034,438 shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, based on the expected initial public offering price of \$5.00 per share, and assuming the conversion occurs on February 16, 2011; - · no exercise of the underwriters' over-allotment option; and - no exercise of outstanding options or warrants, other than the 2010 warrants.

-However, because the number of shares of common stock that will be issued upon exercise of the 2010 warrants and conversion of the 2010 notes depends upon the actual initial public offering price per share in this offering and, in the case of the 2010 notes, the closing date of this offering, the actual numbers of shares issuable upon such exercise and conversion will likely be different from the amounts we have assumed for purposes of this discussion.
+However, because the number of shares of common stock that will be issued upon exercise of the 2010 warrants and conversion of the 2010 notes depends upon the actual initial public offering price per share in this offering and, in the case of the 2010 notes, the closing date of this offering, the actual numbers of shares issuable upon such exercise and conversion may be different from the amounts we have assumed for purposes of this discussion.
 See "Prospectus Summary - The Offering."

 All of the shares sold in this offering will be freely tradable unless purchased by our affiliates.
-The remaining 10,364,660 of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements as described below or are otherwise subject to substantially similar lock-up agreements.
+The remaining 16,171,750 shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements as described below or are otherwise subject to substantially similar lock-up agreements.
 Following the expiration of the lock-up period, all shares will be eligible for resale in compliance with Rule 144 or Rule 701.